-Enterprise cloud printing is fast becoming a popular choice for organizations that want to stay on the cutting edge.
+Enterprise cloud printing has become a popular choice for organizations that want to stay on the cutting edge.
 And not without good reason.
-Cloud printing, like cloud services in general, makes us more mobile.
-It frees us from the traditional constraints of the fixed workspace.
-It also can potentially save on the costs of print infrastructure and increase basic print manageability and oversight.
+Cloud printing, like cloud services in general, makes us more mobile and is more flexible for hybrid and remote workforces.
+In fact, it frees us from the traditional constraints of the fixed workspace.
+In many cases, it also means big savings on print infrastructure and an increase in basic print manageability and oversight.

-The drawbacks to enterprise cloud printing are a little more subtle.
-And they can get lost in the excitement over all the imagined advantages of implementing cloud print for Windows or your preferred OS.
-Some of them are:
+The drawbacks of enterprise cloud printing are a little more subtle.
+And they can get lost in the excitement over all the imagined advantages of implementing cloud print.

 - Vulnerability: Just like a regular print server and its single point of failure, a cloud-based print server is subject to service outages.
 When that happens, all of the cloud print devices that rely on cloud printing are unable to print.

 - Lock-in: Once you’ve selected an enterprise cloud printing solution, it’s usually very difficult to migrate to a new one.
 The day-to-day flexibility provided by cloud printing is then offset by limiting your future choices to the same solution.
 Furthermore, many cloud printing solutions require proprietary cloud print devices, which could mean replacing some or all of your printer fleet.

 - Reduced control: Cloud printing is still evolving and its feature set is not always as rich as longstanding print management solutions.
 Depending on the cloud provider, it might be necessary to come up with workarounds for deployment protocols and functionality that have long been a part of traditional print solutions.